Battle of Chavez Ravine: Resistance to final evictions

 There was significant resistance to the eviction by the residents.
 After nearly 10 years, by 1959 Manuel and Abrana Arechiga (often cited as "Avrana"), with their daughter Aurora Vargas (a war widow, later surnamed Fernandez), were among the last of the tiny number of residents to hold out against the government land acquisition effort undertaken for the original public housing project.
-Forced removal by the Los Angeles County Sheriff's Department (LASD) on May 9, 1959, resulted in Vargas' arrest.
+Forced removal by the Los Angeles County Sheriff's Department on May 9, 1959, resulted in Vargas' arrest.
 Vargas was fined and briefly sent to jail for her resistance.
 Manuel Arechiga was the final holdout, living in a tent on the site of his demolished home for months.
 Public sympathy for the Arechigas quickly waned, however, when subsequent news reports indicated that the Arechigas owned twelve rental houses elsewhere in Los Angeles.
 This was, however, a false representation, as it was cousins, relatives, and children who owned these houses.
 Arechiga eventually relented and accepted the city's offer of $10,500.
+In the few decades that followed this displacement, there were many efforts made to help and preserve the lasting memory of the Chavez Ravine community.
+One such example being Judy Baca’s Great Wall of Los Angeles, an enormous mural (840m in length and 4m in height) that helps encapsulate how people often try to forget or erase the past of these minorities.
+Judy Baca including Chavez Ravine in her mural showcasing the iron will of those who resisted this displacement and the legacy that those people left behind them.